gfxfundamentals/webgl2-fundamentals/webgl/lessons/webgl-points-lines-triangles.md

-Title: WebGL Points, Lines, and Triangles
+Title: WebGL2 Points, Lines, and Triangles
 Description: Details on drawing Points, Lines, and Triangles
 TOC: Points, Lines, and Triangles